billyyoung/blog/content/posts/sabbatical-notes/recap1.md

 And it turns out this was exactly what I needed (and I would have never been able to guess it at the time).

 The first part of the process was deciding on my service project.
 When discussing my plans for coaching and writing with Tasshin and Mary, I guess it was clear that I wasn't really enjoying myself.
 Instead of receiving affirmation, I was nudged in a different direction: "What are times/projects in the past where you had the most fun?
-What would a purely fun project look like?", and then "What if Having Fun satisfied the 'service' part of the service project?"
+What would a purely fun project look like?", and then:

+"What if Having Fun satisfied the 'service' part of the service project?"
+"What if Having Fun was being of sufficient service to others?"

 ‼️

-This cracked me open and revealed one of my blind spots.
-Why _was_ I so focused on being productive and providing value over having fun?
-Why did I feel like I couldn't just do a project purely for fun, like a music project?
+This cracked me open and revealed one of my blind spots. _Why was I so focused on being productive and providing value over having fun?_ Why did I feel like I couldn't just do a project purely for fun, like a music project?
 In fact, the idea had never even crossed my mind.

 I took a walk to try to process things.
 And that's when the floodgates opened; I inadvertently stumbled over <a target="_blank" href="https://www.masterclass.com/articles/crossing-the-threshold">The Threshold</a>, in the hero's journey sense.